Work etiquette: Communication and healthy work relationships

 Proper "business etiquette and manners" are a very key role in building relationships in the workplace.
 In order to maintain healthy work relationships, employees must be team players, this means having "transparency, [being] caring and empathetic understanding."
 Also, using proper body language is important in the workplace.
 An employee presenting themselves in a manner that shows respect demonstrates to those above them that they always maintain professionalism.
 Something as simple as a handshake speaks volumes about a person.
 "Good handshakes" have been found to be integral for maintaining professionalism and demonstrating respect.
 Guides emphasize to "grip the other person's hand firmly, shake three times, and let go."
 Maintaining eye contact is a good skill to always remember as eye contact shows interest in the person speaking.
 Being civil is also very crucial, so as to avoid "negative workplace communication."
 One should avoid using foul language, especially if it is a continuous problem.
 People should also be aware of their health and be considerate of others, by not coming into work sick; this can affect everyone else's health as well.
 People shouldn't boast about their salaries, or on the contrary, complain all of the time.
+Treating others the way you would like to be treated in the workplace includes respecting and encouraging your coworkers by doing things like and congratulating them on milestones, a job well done or on a promotion.
 It is important to be aware of your very own actions.
 Getting into a heated argument or even physical violence in the workplace is not only inappropriate, but can result in getting fired as most workplaces have a "zero-tolerance" policy on workplace violence of any kind.